top of page

 The verb 'disqualify' is formed from two Latin components.
 The first part, 'dis-' signifies negation or reversal, and the second part, 'qualify,' is derived from the Latin 'qualificare,' which means 'to qualify' or 'to make fit.'
 'Qualificare' itself is a combination of 'qualis,' meaning 'what kind' or 'of what sort,' and 'facere,' meaning 'to make' or 'to do.'
 Therefore, etymologically, 'disqualify' conveys the idea of 'making unfit' or 'rendering ineligible.'
 Over time, it has come to signify the act of declaring someone or something as ineligible or unfit for a particular position, opportunity, or competition due to specific criteria or violations.
 The etymology of 'disqualify' underscores its historical association with the process of assessing fitness and eligibility, leading to the contemporary meaning of exclusion or ineligibility.

-Quiz: Find the meaning of the verb disqualify:
+Find the correct meaning of the verb disqualify:

 Try Again!